 However, the coronavirus crisis is projected to trigger a £6.4bn loss of income for the sector by December 2020.
 With so many people counting on charities to support them, the show must simply go on.
 But what exactly inspires action and donation?
-We wanted to investigate specific language used by charities designed to influence government policy and incentivises the general public to donate.
+We wanted to investigate the specific language of charities, which is designed to influence government policy and incentivizes the general public to donate.

 To find out the core differences in how various charities conduct outreach, we compared the language used on Twitter by Cancer Research UK, GOSH Charity, British Heart Foundation, British Red Cross and NSPCC.
-Using Relative Insight’s text analysis platform, we discovered the unique challenges faced by each charity, and how they look to inspire action.
+Using Relative Insight’s text analytics platform, we discovered the unique challenges faced by each charity, and how they look to inspire action.

 The language of charities: Cancer Research UK

 Finding a cure to cancer is one of the most supported movements in modern-day medicine.
 And Cancer Research UK are pioneers in finding new and effective treatment for the disease.
-Interestingly, they are 19.1x more likely to share ‘clinical trial’ results on Twitter than comparative organisations, appealing to the general public by highlighting that donations fund ‘life-saving research’.
+Interestingly, they are 19.1x more likely to share ‘clinical trial’ results on Twitter than comparative organizations, appealing to the general public by highlighting that donations fund ‘life-saving research’.

 Cancer Research UK is also 15.9x more likely to use scientific language on their social media.
 Science defines CRUK’s mission.
 Therefore as a medical research charity, they aren’t afraid to use technical language on Twitter.
 CRUK are also more likely to depict the pioneering ‘scientists’ working hard behind the scenes.

 Specifically created to help seriously ill children, Great Ormond Street Hospital Charity face the greatest kind of challenge every day: young children not being guaranteed a life.
 However, their outreach is focused on positivity, around the idea that ‘being sick doesn’t always mean being sad’.
-GOSH charity is more likely to mention ‘fun’ and ‘play’ on their Twitter compared to other organisations, showing that charitable donation can bring joy to sick children.
+GOSH charity is more likely to mention ‘fun’ and ‘play’ on their Twitter compared to other organizations, showing that charitable donation can bring joy to sick children.

 Donating to charities will always have an impact, no matter how big or small.
 However, GOSH are 15.3x more likely than other charities to use Twitter t0 directly address the ‘enormous difference’ that events, donations and fundraising can make to their beneficiaries.